This site is evolving to gradually add more information

-become an index for those Jackson lineages.
-The data base for Robert Jackson of Hempstead has been removed to cousin
+the Hempstead Jackson Line.
+The actual data base for Robert Jackson of Hempstead has been moved to cousin

 Jerry Gross' Quilted Family Trees